 \(x\,y' = y-2 , \quad y(0) =2 \) has infinitely many solutions y = 2 + αx, where α is any real number.

 A theoretical question arises as to whether a solution to the differential equation does exist.
 There is a group of theorems known as existence-theorems (most of them also address uniqueness as well) that provides an answer to the above question.
-Actually, two entirely distinct (constructive) proofs of these existence-theorems are known: the method of successive approximations, usually credited to Charles Émile Picard (1856--1941), and the Cauchy--Lipschitz method, originated from the pionering 1768 work by Leonhard Euler (1707--1783).
-Both approaches made a substantional impact on developing mathematics and we will demonstrate their applications in numerous cases.
+Actually, two entirely distinct (constructive) proofs of these existence-theorems are known: the method of successive approximations, usually credited to Charles Émile Picard (1856--1941), and the Cauchy--Lipschitz method, originated from the pioneering 1768 work by Leonhard Euler (1707--1783).
+Both approaches made a substantial impact on developing mathematics and we will demonstrate their applications in numerous cases.

 Baron Augustin-Louis Cauchy (1789--1857) started working on improvements of Euler's approach at least as early as 1821 by proving the local existence of solutions to ordinary differential equations.
 Cauchy later in 1835 improved it by introducing the method of majorants.
 It was refined by the German mathematician Rudolf Otto Sigismund Lipschitz (1832--1903), which is now called the Cauchy--Lipschitz method.
 It is striking that the method requires only continuity and boundedness of the derivative (which was later improved by Lipschitz) and the result is local.